SELECT–retrieve or compute a set of values.

 underlying set.

-The first clause is SELECT
+The first clause is SELECT.
+It indicates that FILTER, ORDER

-clauses may follow an expression, i.e.
+BY, OFFSET, or LIMIT clauses may follow an expression, i.e.

-it makes an expression into a SELECT
+it makes an expression into a SELECT statement.
+Without any of the

-optional clauses a (SELECT Expr)
+optional clauses a (SELECT Expr) is completely equivalent to

-for any expression Expr
+Expr for any expression Expr.

-Consider an example using the FILTER
+Consider an example using the FILTER optional clause:

 WITH MODULE example